 Malotira Tea

-Among the hundreds of types of flora on the island, malotira, also known as Cretan mountain tea, stands out from the crowd.
+Among the hundreds of flora on the island, malotira, also known as Cretan mountain tea, stands out from the crowd.
 Grown only in western Crete, this unique tea is rich in antibacterial and antioxidants.

 Briki

-You cannot bring coffee back home the same way you would bring tea, but you can get yourself a briki, and either test your skills at brewing Greek coffee or use it as an original decoration in any corner of your house.
+You cannot bring coffee back home the same way you would bring tea, but you can get yourself a briki and either test your skills at brewing Greek coffee or use it as an original decoration in any corner of your house.

 D.O.P.
 Cheese